Chapter 2

 Good design also helps open source alternatives compete more effectively with proprietary software.
 In many cases, open source software may have similar or even superior functionality compared to proprietary alternatives.
 However, if the open source option is difficult to use, many people will stick with the more polished proprietary product.
 By improving the design of open source software, you can help level the playing field and give users a genuine choice.

 Design improvements can also make complex functionality more accessible to users.
 Many open source projects are incredibly powerful but can be overwhelming for new users.
-Your design skills can help bridge this gap, making advanced features more discoverable and easier to use.
+Your design skills can help bridge this gap, making advanced features more discoverable and easier to use and giving users new super powers.

 Lastly, consistent and thoughtful design helps create a strong, recognizable brand for the project.
-This brand identity can help the project stand out in a crowded field and build user trust and loyalty over time.
+This can help the project stand out in a crowded field, strengthen the community, and build user trust and loyalty over time.

 Success Stories